OutrBreak/mp3-player-Thru-Terminal/visualizer/README.md

 # SERIAL EXPERIMENTS LAIN - THE WIRED AUDIO INTERFACE MADE BY OUTRBREAK

-A terminal-based MP3 player themed after Serial Experiments Lain, featuring real-time audio visualization in the iconic green/cyan terminal aesthetic of THE WIRED.
+A terminal-based MP3 player themed after Serial Experiments Lain, featuring real-time audio visualization in the aesthetic of THE WIRED.

 ```
 [ PRESENT DAY - PRESENT TIME ]